 According to study.com, “The neutralization reaction between acetic acid and ammonia yields salt water made up of ammonium acetate and water”

-An anecdote: A few days after putting together this post, my daughter prepared for me a particularly vile, very ammonia-scented bedwetting pant (a post is on the way next week on all of the causes of ammonia smell, but suffice it to say this is normal for her and not washing related).
+An anecdote: A few days after putting together this post, my daughter prepared for me a particularly vile, very ammonia-scented bedwetting pant (you can read a full post on all of the causes of ammonia smell here, but suffice it to say this is normal for her and not washing related).

 I’ve tried vinegar as a rinse before and loved it, but I wanted to put my money where my mouth is on the safety of vinegar on diapers so I got out my cleaning vinegar and gave it a good spray directly on the wet diaper.